iSaluki/phhs6/content/sixth/Business/Units/nd/ExternalInternalGrowth.md

 - In practice there may be an imbalance in levels of expertise, investment or assets brought into the venture by different partners
 - Failure could lead to disagreement over ownership of assets

+#### Examples

+- BMW and Brilliance Auto Group
+- Microsoft and General Electric
+- Walmart and Eko
+- Verily and GlaxoSmithKline
+- Boeing and Lockheed Martin